zztin/concall/README.md

 **run locally**

-	cd concall/ # Where snakefile is located snakemake   # this automatically search for snakefile and execute it
+	cd concall/ # Where snakefile is located snakemake --use-conda
+	or
+	snakemake --use-conda --use-singularity  # at the moment singularity image is stored locally at .sif file.

-**run on cluster: qsub**
+**run on cluster: qsub or slurm **

-(This is also recorded in qsub_snake.sh in the repo)

-	snakemake --jobs 100 --latency-wait 600 --use-conda --cluster "qsub -l h_rt=02:00:00 -l h_vmem=30G  -l tmpspace=100G -o [your path]/concall/log/$(date "+%Y%m%d-%H%M%S")snake_stdout.txt -e [your path]/concall/log/$(date "+%Y%m%d-%H%M%S")snake_stderr.txt -pe threaded {threads}"`
+	# testing:
+	snakemake --cluster sge_wrapper.py --jobs 50 --latency-wait 240 --use-conda --use-singularity --rerun-incomplete --keep-going --restart-times 3 --configfile ./test/config/config-test2.yaml

+	# replace sge_wrapper.py with slurm_wrapper.py to submit to slurm

-**predefined bash script for submission on cluster**
+**submit via bash script for submission on cluster**
-	1. create config file at config-<name>.yaml
+	1. create config file at configfiles/config-<name>.yaml
 	2. submit to cluster with:

 		sh qsub_snakemake.sh <name>

+	3. this will automatically generate an html report after the pipeline is finished.

 # Development
-**Currently the qsub functionality is still facing fatal errors that force quit the pipeline.
-However, if re-initiate, these jobs runs smoothly without error.
-Current suspection of the failure are related to the latency of creating files on hpc.
-Trying out different --latency-wait value to see if it helps.
-The error messages suggested that it is within each job that failed, however, executing these jobs separately in terminal gives no errors.
-Log files are empty for the failed jobs.
-- 1. tried without specifying latency-wait: smolecule_ins/ smolecule_bb 2 out of 6 jobs failed
-- 2. latency-wait =600s, successfully finished.
-- 3. latency-wait =60s, failed at one of the smolecule_ins/smolecule_bb rule.
-- 4. retry latency-wait = 600s, failed at group job bowtie_split (all jobs failed).
-- 5?
-No idea what to suspect for the errors now...
+1. Tidehunter program can be run locally on a Singularity container (tidehunter.sif) is used as a local file at the moment.
+Recipe of the container is in the file Singularity.
+Currently Singularity Hub uses v2.5 but this image is built and tested on v3.5 machine.
+It gives errors if image is built by singularity hub and pull down to hpc. (this needs to fix.
+Before then, please contact the author to get the correct image of Singularity container.)
+2. Tidehunter is installed via

+	conda -c bioconda tidehunter

+It runs normally on head node, compute node, but when submitted to hpc, fails occationally if running conda version. # need to check if it is resource issue? # need to check error message.

 Comtributions are welcome!"**